| Click the pictures, hear them talk! | ||||||||

 With these classes, you say you're going to do an activity where you'll

-say an English word and they have to shout out the Japanese.
+say an English word and they have to shout out what it is in their local language.
 And you just

 read off this set of words and get them to translate.
 I've seen kids who've